dmbarbour/awelon/doc/Compression.md

         DDDDDDDD DDDDDDLL           D: 1..16383, L: 2..4 (0..2 + 2)
         DDDDDDDD DDDDDD11 LLLLLLL   D: 1..16383, L: 5..261 (0..255 + 6)

 I think I'll make this 'extra match byte' part of the definition.
-Of course, it would be the only match-length byte for a 64k window.

-## Special Case Compression for Base16

-An simple but powerful idea for working with binaries: encode in base16, then have a specialized compression pass that handles base16.
-I think I'll pursue this independently of the normal ABC compression layer.
+Anyhow, there is a major issue here: while the worst case won't happen for *most* of ABC, it can quite potentially occur for embedded binaries.